toptal/database_validations/README.md

 ## Development

+You also need to have installed and running `postgresql` and `mysql`.
+And for each adapter manually create a database called `database_validations_test`.

 After checking out the repo, run `bin/setup` to install dependencies.

 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.